 I also received a sizable inheritance, which allowed me to max out my TFSA and boost my emergency fund.

-That being said, my feelings around finances are complicated.
+That being said, my feelings about finances are complicated.
 I’ve never had more money coming in, but as a freelancer, I feel as if it could all collapse at any time.
 As a result, I prioritize work over more meaningful aspects of my life.
 Meanwhile, thanks to the inheritance, my savings are in stellar shape—but it doesn’t feel earned, and there’s not a day that goes by where I wouldn’t give it all back and more just to see my grandmother again.

-This is the year that I stop chasing every dollar, and budget time and savings to pursue passion projects that might be more challenging, less lucrative.
-I also want to put my money where my values are: Buying less, but higher quality; putting 10% of my after-tax income into a high-interest savings account earmarked for charitable donations; and invest in companies I care about.
+This is the year that I stop chasing every dollar, and budget time and savings to pursue passion projects that might be more challenging, and less lucrative.
+I also want to put my money where my values are: Buying less, but higher quality; putting 10% of my after-tax income into a high-interest savings account earmarked for charitable donations; and investing in companies I care about.